-- Observation Period: during 15 minutes after the Air Bag trigger, the level of the Underlying Reference Index is observed and its minimum level is recorded; and - Reset Period: after 15 minutes, the Leveraged Index is reset using the minimum level of the Underlying Reference Index during the Observation Period as the New Observed Level.
-The New Observed Level replaces the last closing level of the Underlying Reference Index in order to compute the performance of the Leveraged Index when it resumes quoting, 30 minutes after the Air Bag trigger.
+- Observation Period: during 15 minutes after the Air Bag trigger, the level of the Underlying Reference Index is observed and its maximum level is recorded; and - Reset Period: after 15 minutes, the Leveraged Index is reset at the new observed level (the "New Observed Level") using the maximum level of the Underlying Reference Index during the Observation Period.
+The maximum level of the Underlying Reference Index during the Observation Period replaces the last closing level of the Underlying Reference Index in order to compute the performance of the Leveraged Index when it resumes quoting, 30 minutes after the Air Bag trigger.